Data Types

 • The JWT must be signed using the private key from step (1) with the RS256 algorithm.

-• The JWT payload structure must be: UploadJwt
+• The JWT must use the payload structure specified by: BytescaleJwt

 An example JWT payload is shown below.

-In this example, the requester has been granted read/write access to all files within the /users/user-xyz folder (non-recursively):
+• The requester has been granted read/write access to all files within the /users/user-xyz folder (non-recursively).

 {